cgjerow/log-platform-events-service/README.md

 This repository offers a few options for how to deploy the service and some add on functionality / examples.
 However, to get started is *super* easy!

 ### Deploy core service
 First you must deploy the core service, which resides in force-app.
-From there you can deploy add-ons and examples from the
+From there you can deploy add-ons and examples from the examples directory.

 ### Deploy Add Ons
 So you've deployed the core service, but you're thinking to yourself, "Now what?
 Is it running?"